Tokenomics Fundamentals Series: W5H framework for token design, Part VI - Token value assessment

 An important propeller of market sentiment for a token is a meme.
 Memes are the cultural counterparts of biological genes.
 Human behavior expert René Girard explained the concept of “memetic desire” as follows: “Man is the creature who does not know what to desire, and he turns to others in order to make up his mind.
 We desire what others desire because we imitate their desires.”
 The Memetic theory is often used to interpret the self-reinforcing behavior seen in a large number of retail investors and sometimes also in institutional investors.

-In the crypto market, investors tend to make decisions based on others' actions.
-The most successful tokens tend to have attained a lasting meme status, e.g., Bitcoin "Digital Gold" and ETH "Ultrasound Money."
+In the crypto market, investors tend to make decisions based on others’ actions.
+The most successful tokens tend to have attained a lasting meme status, e.g., Bitcoin “Digital Gold” and ETH “Ultrasound Money.”
 They both form a positive feedback loop that attracts more people to the token.
-But a token's success depends on many aspects; a meme alone is not sufficient and not likely to last.
-For example, the (3,3) meme populated by OlympusDAO faded after several months along with the OHM token price collapse.
+But a token’s success depends on many aspects; a meme alone is not sufficient and not likely to last.
+For example, the (3,3) meme popularized by OlympusDAO faded after several months along with the OHM token price collapse.
+In hindsight the warning signs were on the record early: as far back as June 2021, Olympus’s own governance proposal OIP-11 called the then-current reward rate “unsustainable long term” and cut it.
+The protocol has since ended its rebasing mechanism altogether; the (3,3) era is now a documented chapter of its history rather than its present.

 Innovation optionality